 We already touched on the grand Place Massena, but there are some charming little squares throughout Nice.

 Place Garibaldi is one of my favourites, bordering the Old Town of Nice.
-It’s full of people relaxing in the sun having a drink at one of the many cafes.
+It’s full of people relaxing in the sun and having a drink at one of the many cafes.

 Place Rossetti is in the Old Town and is home to cafes, a cathedral and ice cream shops.
 It’s quite lively and worth a look in the Old Town.